-- 4. After School Use of Building - Prior permission is required to use the building after school hours.
+4. After School Use of Building - Prior permission is required to use the building after school hours.
 Students under the direct supervision of a teacher do not need other permission.
-Others must leave the building/grounds within 15 minutes of dismissal. - 5.
-Student Assignment Books Each student in Chittenango Middle School will receive a Student Assignment Book that will have an area for passes inside.
+Others must leave the building/grounds within 15 minutes of dismissal.

+5. Student Assignment Books - Each student in Chittenango Middle School will receive a Student Assignment Book that will have an area for passes inside.
 Students should use it for writing down daily and weekly assignments for classes as well as traveling in the hall during class time.
 Student Assignment Books will be given to each student at the beginning of the school year.
-Students will be responsible for maintaining their planner and using it effectively. - 6.
-A.M.
-Arrival Students are not admitted to the building until the first bus arrives.
-Parents should not drop off students before 7:20 a.m., as there is no supervision in the building.
-For safety reasons, all students must be dropped off in the designated area near the cafeteria, not in front of the building. - 7.
-Attendance Attendance is taken in every class.
-Students are required to be in their seats at the bell and listen to the general announcements. - 8.
-Behavior Student behavior and discipline are governed by the District's Code of Conduct.
+Students will be responsible for maintaining their planner and using it effectively.

+6. A.M.
+Arrival -Students may not be dropped off by parents/guardians until 7:10 a.m. as there is no supervision in the building.
+For safety reasons, students must be dropped off in the designated area near the cafeteria, not in the front of the building.
+Students dropped off between 7:10 a.m. and 7:20 a.m. will report directly to the cafeteria.
+Students can transition to their lockers/first period class at 7:20 a.m.
+Students arriving after 7:35 a.m. should be dropped off in the front of the building.

+7. Attendance - Attendance is taken in every class.
+Students are required to be in their seats at the bell and listen to the general announcements.

+8. Behavior - Student behavior and discipline are governed by the District's Code of Conduct.
 Pupils will be courteous, respectful, refrain from fighting and the use of profanity, conform to school regulations and obey promptly and respectfully the reasonable requests of all Chittenango Middle School faculty and staff.
-They will always respect the rights and property of others. - 9.
-Computer/iPad Usage Student passwords are not to be shared with other students.
+They will always respect the rights and property of others.

+9. Computer/iPad Usage - Student passwords are not to be shared with other students.
 Students may not log into another student's folder.
 Internet use must be schoolwork related.
 Computers/iPads are for schoolwork only.
 Games/free time on the computers is at the discretion of the teacher.
-It is every student's responsibility to read the Chittenango Central School District's Educational Technology Use Policy that is posted on the middle school website. - 10.
-Corridor Conduct To minimize congestion, students should keep to the right in hallways and on stairways.
+It is every student's responsibility to read the Chittenango Central School District's Educational Technology Use Policy that is posted on the middle school website.

+10. Corridor Conduct - To minimize congestion, students should keep to the right in hallways and on stairways.
 Running, pushing, wrestling, yelling, and excessive noise are unacceptable.
-Corridor use during class periods requires a pass written in the Student Assignment Book, giving name, date, time, destination and the issuing teacher's signature.
+Corridor use during class periods requires a pass written in the Student

+Assignment Book, giving name, date, time, destination and the issuing teacher's signature.